EndangeredMassa/massa-labs/app/templates/blog/article/detangling-the-code-review.md

 The type of comment (Question, Preference, Convention, Suggestion, or Requirement) should lead to whether or not resolution of that comment should block merging the code change:

 - Question: non-blocking or blocking; depends on context
-- Preference: non-blocking; don’t comment with this unless you can’t help yourself
+- Preference: non-blocking; don't comment with this unless you can't help yourself
 - Suggestion: non-blocking or soft-blocking
 - Convention: soft-blocking
 - Requirement: blocking